Skip to main content

 govuk-infrastructure: Kubernetes external secrets

-This project implements external-secrets as described in ADR 8.
+This project implements external-secrets as described in [Architectural Decision Record (ADR) 8].

 AWS SecretsManager is the source of truth for most secrets.

-The external-secrets operator (ESO) creates CRDs such as ClusterSecretStore and ExternalSecret.
-The ClusterSecretStore is not namespaced, and is used by all namespaces.
+The External Secrets Operator (ESO) creates Custom Resource Definitions (CRDs) such as ClusterSecretStore and ExternalSecret.
+The ClusterSecretStore is not namespaced, and all namespaces use it.

 The ClusterSecretStore is responsible for authenticating with AWS when we need to manage a secret in SecretsManager.
-It holds references to secrets which hold credentials to access the SecretsManager API.
-The ClusterSecretStore 'aws-secretsmanager' uses a short-lived Service Account token to authenticate with AWS.
+It holds references to secrets, which hold credentials to access the SecretsManager API.
+The ClusterSecretStore called aws-secretsmanager uses a short-lived Service Account token to authenticate with AWS.

-The ESO reconciles each ExternalSecret with secrets in AWS SecretsManager (using creds provided by ClusterSecretStore), and creates a Secret (and keeps the Kubernetes Secret in sync with the SecretsManager Secret).
+The ESO reconciles each ExternalSecret with secrets in AWS SecretsManager (using credentials provided by ClusterSecretStore), and creates a Secret (and keeps the Kubernetes Secret in sync with the SecretsManager Secret).

 external-secrets syncing AWS SM secrets to Kubernetes secrets